cheesestringhustler/llm-text-optimizer/README.md

 - **Language Detection and Adaptation**: The app can detect the language of the input text and adapt the optimization process accordingly.
 - **Display of Optimized Text with Highlighted Changes**: After optimization, the app displays the optimized text alongside the original, highlighting the changes made.
 - **Selection of Language and Prompt Style for Customization**: Users can select the language and prompt style (formal, informal, or no style) for the text optimization process.
+- **Text Length Adjustment**: Users can specify a desired text length, and the app will adjust the text accordingly.

 ## API Routes